mt528/Project-Project-Repo/README.md

 Added a counter that will show the user how many correct and incorrect answers the user has inputted during the test. - Matt 27/03/21

+The hiragana constructors are done and a version of the test is ready however, some changes need to be made as the test button is missing the stage asking the user what test they want to do.
+I will do that soon. - Matt 29/03/2021